miladra/ollama-plugin/privacy.md

-Privacy Policy for ChatGPTranslate
+Privacy Policy for ollama-plugin

 Effective Date: 6/16/2024

 1. Introduction

-ChatGPTranslate ("the Extension") is committed to protecting your privacy.
+ollama-plugin ("the Extension") is committed to protecting your privacy.
 This Privacy Policy explains how we handle your information when you use our Extension.

 2. Information We Collect